 The edge must be secured with the same ideas required by the core, including:

 A quickly growing number of remote workers with access to the cloud means that countless endpoints have direct access to company data, so the same security processes that used to happen between office PCs and office servers now must happen between a mobile phone and a local data center.
 To help our customers achieve this feat, we’ve been building a backbone of global data centers that better supports edge networking and security.

 With five new self-managed gateways being added to our already strong backbone of global data centers, Perimeter 81 customers are able to orchestrate access more safely and efficiently from the edge of their networks.
 These five gateways also offer customers a greater degree of control over their local hardware.

 Now in production, customers are able to set up new network gateways in New York City, Dallas, London, Silicon Valley, and Israel.
 A crucial part of this infrastructure is that it’s proprietary and not set up by a third party, allowing Perimeter 81 (and our customers by extension) granular knowledge and control over specifications and configurations, downtime, and more.

 Exercise Greater Gateway Control:

-We offer priority bandwidth in these locations, and do not route customer connections to our gateways through the internet or cloud providers: All connections are direct on our own IPs, which prevents customers from being blocked due to public or ISP origins, and also allow the fastest speeds and lowest latency possible.
+We offer priority bandwidth in these locations, and do not route customer connections to our gateways through the Internet or cloud providers: All connections are direct via our own IP addresses, which prevents customers from being blocked due to public or ISP origins, and also allow the fastest speeds and lowest latency possible.

-In addition, all gateways come with redundant internet connections that keep your users productive even on the rare occasion that an ISP drops.
-This is a new and beneficial precedent that we’re setting for our customers, who we want in the future to be able to customize their networks and receive the most secure, low-latency, and streamlined experience possible.
+In addition, all gateways come with redundant Internet connections that keep your users productive even on the rare occasion that an ISP connection drops.
+This is a new and beneficial precedent that we’re setting for our customers, who will be able to customize their networks and receive the most secure, low-latency, and streamlined experience possible.